• Skip to primary navigation

 • Let the melted butter and chocolate chips cool for about 5 minutes so that the other chocolate chips don’t melt when they are folded in.

-• Measure the flour and cocoa powder by spooning it into the measuring cups and scraping off the excess at the top.
+• Measure the flour and cocoa powder by spooning them into the measuring cups and scraping off the excess at the top.

 • Sifting the dry ingredients through a sifter helps to break up any clumps.
 If you don’t have one available, be sure to whisk these ingredients together really well.